Introduction

 Understanding Salesforce Reports

-Users may analyze, evaluate, and display Salesforce database data via customizable Salesforce reports.
-These reports teach Businesses about sales, consumer behavior, and operational effectiveness.
-Salesforce reports aim to inform strategic planning and decision-making with actionable insights.
+Users may examine, assess, and show Salesforce database data via configurable Salesforce reports.
+Businesses learn about sales, customer behavior, and operations via these reports.
+Salesforce reports provide actionable data for strategic planning and decision-making.

 Types of Reports in Salesforce